 MUNICIPAL COMMISSION ELECTION 1950

-All six Municipal Commissioners whose terms were up were from PP and who won second place in the first Municipal election in 1949.
-Only two sought another term in their incumbent wards with the rest retiring, but while F. C. James (East) ran under the PP ticket again, S. A. Mohamed Ali (Rochore) chose the independent route.
-An LP Commissioner, P. J. Johnson (North), had resigned from his party and remained independent.
-Although only LP fielded a full slate, traditionally a PP tactic, the latter scored more victories but due to the lack of candidates, PP lost further ground with its original number of seats halved.
-More independent candidates emerged, with some "borrowing" a party ideology, a move that was criticised by both PP and LP leaders.
-Former independent Commissioner H. A. Jivabhai, unsuccessful in City under the PP ticket last year, wanted to contest his old ward as an independent again but failed to submit his nomination papers in time and was rejected after being three minutes late.
+All six Municipal Commissioners whose term expired were from PP and were in second place in the first Municipal election in 1949.
+Only two were seeking a second term in their incumbent wards and the rest retired.
+However, PP Commissioner S. A. Mohamed Ali (Rochore) ran as an independent this time.
+Meanwhile, LP Commissioner P. J. Johnson (North) had resigned from his party and became independent.
+In this round, LP fielded a full slate but PP did not.
+PP won more seats but its overall net number of seats decreased due to fielding lesser candidates.
+Some independent candidates "borrowed" a party name by dubbing themselves "Independent-Progressive" or "Independent-Labour", a move that was criticised by both PP and LP leaders.
+Former independent Commissioner H. A. Jivabhai, unsuccessful in City under the PP ticket last year, returned to his old ward as an independent but his nomination papers were rejected after he arrived three minutes late.

 Nomination day: 6 November 1950 [Mon]